By Kurt Scholle

 What do they want?

-It is key to understand what your Target Personas (some call the Client Avatars) are looking for and how they write their query.
+If you want to know how to rank number on on Google or Bing it is key to understand what your Target Personas (some call the Client Avatars) are looking for and how they write their query.

 There is a difference between someone searching for “landscaping in Naperville” and “landscaping design in Naperville” or simply “lawn maintenance.”